Last updated: June 13, 2024

 Risks of an Interest-Only Loan

 One of the major risks in an interest-only loan is that the buyer may not be able to afford the higher payments when they take effect.
-To avoid this issue, you can provide a larger down payment and/or pay additional principal whenever possible to lower the balance before re-amortization occurs.
+To avoid this issue, you can provide a larger down payment and/or pay additional principal (if option offered by lender) whenever possible to lower the balance before re-amortization occurs.

 As mentioned above, buyers might plan to sell the property before the interest-only period has ended, with the idea that it will appreciate so they can pay off the loan and still have money for a new home.
 The risk in this strategy is that the house may not increase in value as expected.

-Interest-only loans are generally for the more sophisticated buyer or for the investor looking at rental properties with an eye on selling in the future.
+Interest-only loans are generally for investors looking at rental properties with an eye on selling in the future.
 For the average homebuyer, if an interest-only loan is the only way you can afford the house you want, it might be a better decision to wait until you can find a conventional mortgage that works for you.

 Closing thoughts: Interest-only loans